 Date Source Project Sponsor Proposed Project Number Comment APO Staff Response Dec.
-19, 2024 Online Survey MnDOT 8823-450 It feels like a money grab!
-The pricing is excessive for what will actually be installed. charging four EVs.
+19, 2024 Online Survey MnDOT 8823-450 The pricing is excessive for what will actually be installed. charging four EVs.
 Station power capability should be no less than 600

-Date Source Project Sponsor Proposed Project Number Comment APO Staff Response greater charging rates through future upgrades.
+Date Source Project Sponsor Proposed Project Number Comment APO Staff Response practices that allow for 350 kW or greater charging rates through future upgrades.
 As a result of these requirements, the station that will be installed will be at a minimum 150 kW.
 Chargers installed funded using NEVI dollars are required to be the fast-charging stations.
 At this point, the cost estimates are preliminary for the project.
 Depending on where the charging station will be located, additional costs will need to occur to ensure infrastructure such as electrical sources are available.
 Once a contract has been signed, the costs more than likely will be adjusted to more accurately reflect the cost to build out the facility locally.
 As for reaching out directly to Tesla, because this is a government funded program, it does need to be advertised to everyone - meaning that MnDOT cannot just award the funding to Tesla.
 That said, Tesla (as well as other companies) are eligible to compete for this funding.
 With the first round of NEVI funding, Circle K, Kwik Trip, Pilot Travel Centers, Francis Energy Charging, and Tesla were all successful in receiving dollars to install EV charging stations along the various Interstate corridors statewide.
 So it is possible Tesla is aware of this opportunity (since NEVI is a nationwide program) and could be considered for this local project.
 Dec.
-18, 2024 Online Survey MnDOT 8823-450 McStop is the best location as it has nearby access to fast food and a convenience store.
-APO staff will pass this information along to MnDOT staff for their consideration.
-Note, this was the original location selected during the first round of NEVI funding, however, the
+18, 2024 Online Survey MnDOT 8823-450 McStop is the best location as it has nearby access to fast APO staff will pass this information along to MnDOT staff for their consideration.
+Note, this was the original location selected during the